TemariVirus/zig-holodex/README.md

 # zig-holodex

-An Idiomatic Zig library for the Holodex API with useful formatting by default.
+An Idiomatic Zig library for the Holodex API with pretty formatting.

 ## Supported Endpoints